 At this point, you should have already paid your supplier.
 However, your goods are like a car: you need to have the title for them in order to claim ownership.
 An original Bill of Lading is essentially a title to the goods.
-Your supplier will mail you 2 or 3 physical copies of this (photocopies are not permitted- they must be original) and you must give one of these Original Bill of Ladings to the freight company in your local country (normally in the city of the port, but not always).
+Your supplier will mail you 2 or 3 physical copies of this (photocopies are not permitted – they must be original) and you must give one of these Original Bill of Ladings to the freight company in your local country (normally in the city of the port, but not always).
 Your supplier may also Telex Release the goods to you, which basically means they telephone the company and say “Please release the goods to Dan’s XYZ Company” and forgoes the need for an OBL.
 You probably want to have your supplier telex release your shipment as opposed to sending you an original Bill of Lading.

 Paying Your Freight Forwarder

-Customs clearance is a complex topic (although it’s not that hard to clear customs yourself).
+Customs clearance is a complex topic.
 Basically, countries require a record of all goods entering the country.
 Most goods, especially those from China, have some percentage of tariff/duty associated with them, normally in the 1-15% range, although many actually have 0% tariff/duty.
 Regardless of the amount of duty owed, you have to fill out a customs declaration form.
-A customs broker can handle this all for you, for approximately $150-200 + applicable duties.
+A customs broker can handle all of this for you, for approximately $150-200 + applicable duties.
 There are literally thousands of customs brokers, but the one I use is Pacific Customs Brokers (they can handle Canadian and/or U.S. Clearance).
-For new importers I always recommend to use a customs broker (even if it doesn’t make economic sense for your first small order) as they can also help to answer any questions you will inevitably have.
+Your freight forwarder may also be a registered customs broker as well.

-Once you have cleared customs, they will notify the warehouse holding your goods something along the lines of “Dave Bryant has cleared customs- you can release these goods to him”.
+Once you have cleared customs, the local customs authorities will notify the warehouse holding your goods something along the lines of “Dave Bryant has cleared customs- you can release these goods to him”.

 You’ve Paid Your Ransom- You Can Pick Up Your Goods!